gbhong/DiMB-RE/README.md

 This repository contains (PyTorch) code, dataset, and fine-tuned models for DiMB-RE (**Di**et-**M**icro**B**iome dataset for **R**elation **E**xtraction).

+**Note**: (On Oct 1st, 2024) Some functions in the repository are still under construction and will be updated soon.
+Stay tuned for further improvements and updates.

 ## Quick links
 - [DiMB-RE: Mining the Scientific Literature for Diet-Microbiome Associations](#dimb-re-mining-the-scientific-literature-for-diet-microbiome-associations)
   - [Quick links](#quick-links)